dynalogix/USB-HID-Treadmill-Hack/README.md

 * Attempt to keep hr at this upper target value by adjusting the speed for 60 seconds (currently hardwired)
 * Reduce speed and incline (alterning) until lower heart rate target is reached
 * Attempt to keep hr at this lower target value by adjusting the speed for 60 seconds (currently hardwired)
-* Repeat upper / lower target rates until cooldown is scheduled (same duration as it took to "warm up" to the lower HR target)
+* Repeat upper / lower target rates until cooldown is scheduled (same duration as it took to "warm up")
 * Summary screenshot and text file is saved when you exit the app